eeditiones/roaster/README.md

 ## Testing

-To run the local test suite you need an instance of eXist running on `localhost:8080`.
+To run the local test suite you need an instance of eXist running on `localhost:8080` and `ant` to be available in your path.
 To test against a different port, edit `test/util.js` and change

 ```
 const server = 'http://localhost:8080';